dasniko/keycloak-extensions-demo/README.md

 [MobileNumberRequiredAction](./requiredaction) - example which enforces the user to update its mobile phone number, if not already set.

+## Custom Email Template & Sender PRovider

+[Email Provider](./email) for custom templates in JSON format (no actual emal, but for processing through external/3rd party services) and sending emails via a vendor specific (here: AWS SES) protocol, instead of SMTP.

 ## Custom Action Token

 [ActionToken](./actiontoken) _t.b.d._